woman in bed unable to sleep

 Keep A Sleep Diary

-Keeping a sleep diary can help you gain a better understanding of what is having the biggest impact on your sleep.
-Here are some ideas of things you may want to track;
+Keeping a sleep diary helps me gain a better understanding of what is having the biggest impact on my sleep.
+Here are some ideas of things to track;

 • Menstrual cycle (eg the week before my period I have a lot of trouble falling asleep at night)